 Programs are designed for a unique adventure based upon a group’s objectives.
 Programs vary in degrees of difficulty, depending upon each group’s specific needs and goals.
 Physical prowess is not necessary for participation; however, teamwork and cooperation are essential to help individuals discover the value of trust, shared responsibility, and mutual support.
 Trained facilitators provide positive support and encouragement as participants explore their individual and group abilities.

-The climbing wall at CSU Pueblo located in Massari Arena has six top rope climbing routes and three sport lead routes.
+The Climbing Wall at CSU Pueblo located in Massari Arena has six top rope climbing routes and three sport lead routes.
 Classes range from an introductory session for the first timer to advanced anchor and rescue workshops.
-The wall is open during the day and evenings.
+The wall is open weekdays during the fall and spring semesters

 The Outdoor Pursuits Program provides CSU Pueblo students with the opportunity to rent equipment for their own personal trips.
 Available by reservation for a modest term user fee, outdoor equipment includes but is not limited to:

 - Mountain bikes